Lectionary Bible Studies and Sermons

 The new teaching with authority.
 1:21-28

-[Seed logo] Introduction
+Introduction

 Chapter 1:21-34, represents a single day in the life of Jesus, or more properly, a Sabbath day and the evening of the next day, given that the new day begins at sunset.
 The events of the day include a visit to the Synagogue and to the home of Simon and Andrew at Capernaum.
 We see Jesus teaching, exorcising and healing.
-Jesus, the "Holy one of God", the messiah, speaks with authority/power, such that even the demons are subject to his word.
+Jesus, the "Holy one of God", the messiah, speaks with authority, such that even the demons are subject to his word.
 In response, the people are both excited and alarmed.
 It is significant that Mark's first recorded miracle is an exorcism, for as Jesus later points out, "if it is by the finger of God that I drive out demons, then the kingdom of God has burst in upon you", Lk.11:20.

 The passage

 v22.
-The content of his teaching was most likely the gospel, a summary of which is found in v15.
-Obviously, the content, along with the authority with which it was delivered, disturbed the people.
+The content of Jesus' teaching was most likely the gospel, a summary of which is found in v15.
+Obviously, the content, along with the authority with which it was delivered, disturbs the people.
 Jesus delivered his teaching quite contrary to the rabbinic tradition where the scriptures were expounded in line with the tradition of the elders.
 Jesus launched out in a style even more confronting than the prophets of old.
 Here was an authoritative revelation from God which served to amaze the congregation.

 v23.
 A man, possessed by an evil spirit, then enters the synagogue.
 His personality is so damaged that the powers of darkness now rule his will.
 Faced with the danger of God's son, the demon screams in terror and rage.